The distortion coefficient in a rectangular isometric projection is equal to. Isometric projection

 curvilinear

-the height of which differ from each other not very significantly.
+the heights of which differ from each other not very significantly.

 6.3.
 Rectangular dimetric projection